vitorhmf/loyalty-program/README.md

 To build an overview of the data, the following steps were performed:
 * Change the columns name to sneak_case;
 * Shows the data dimensions (rows and columns);
-* Check and Fillout NA: The initial dataset contained 135,080 records without the customer id.
-As it represents about 25% of the dataset, this data could not be simply disregarded.
-To solve this problem, customers ids were created starting from the number 19000 for each record that did not contain this attribute.
+* Check and Fillout NA: The initial dataset contained 135,080 records without the customer ID.
+As it represents about 25% of the total, this data could not simply be disregarded.
+To try to solve this problem, an attempt was made to create client ids from the number 19000 for each record that did not contain this attribute.
+However, this strategy generated a bias in the data analysis, as it considerably increased the number of customers who made only one purchase.
+In this way, the data without the customer ID was actually eliminated.

 ### 4.2 Data Descriptive: